loopwerk/loopwerk.io/content/articles/2025-07-08-coolify-django-static-media.md

 Supervisor is responsible for starting and managing our two processes: Gunicorn and Caddy.
 It ensures that both our application server and our file server are running concurrently.

-An added benefit of this supervisor is that it’s super easy to add a long running process into the mix, for example for [django-tasks](https://github.com/RealOrangeOne/django-tasks):
+An added benefit of this supervisor is that it's super easy to add a long running process into the mix, for example for [django-tasks](https://github.com/RealOrangeOne/django-tasks):

 ```
 [program:django-tasks]